 The condition of your gums can indicate a possible case of diabetes.
 Red, swollen gums or their recession from the teeth-which causes them to loosen-as well as recurrent gum diseases or infections might be a forewarning of onset of diabetes.

 Other Symptoms of Type 2 Diabetes:

 While all of the above signs are common for both type 1 and 2 diabetes, you might be able to tell if its type 2-which is hard to detect in the earlier stages- by some additional symptoms:

-You can get ahead of Diabetes and manage its severity by early detection and following the advice of an Endocrinologist (Diabetes Specialist).
-If you suspect a possible diagnosis, do not hesitate to Book an Appointment with a top Endocrinologist in Lahore, Karachi and Islamabad through oladoc.com.
+You can get ahead of diabetes and manage its severity by early detection.
+Regular checkups and testing are essential because the symptoms of diabetes are subtle or nonexistent.
+In order to detect and prevent diabetes, you will need to consult and follow the advice of an endocrinologist (Diabetes Specialist).
+If you suspect a possible diagnosis, do not hesitate to Book an Appointment with a top Endocrinologist in Lahore, Karachi and Rawalpindi through oladoc.com.
 Or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor to care for your diabetes-related concerns.